MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

 </html>
 ```

-#### Example in a React component
+#### React

-The following is a full example of connecting to the Starknet Snap using `wallet_invokeSnap` in a React component:
+The following is a full example of a simple React component that connects to the Starknet Snap using
+`wallet_invokeSnap`.

 ```javascript
 import React, { useState } from "react";